 Method of assessment

-(1) to introduce you to some basic questions in philosophy about a range of issues
+8.1 Demonstrate understanding of some basic questions in philosophy about a range of issues;

-(4) to enable you to write analytical philosophy in a way that is careful, logical, structured and coherent.
+8.4 Write analytical philosophy in a way that is careful, logical, structured and coherent;